Write (or sign!) for the site

 The Limping Chicken features articles by a range of deaf writers, and we welcome YOUR contributions in English or in BSL!

-Since this site was launched in February 2012, we have published writing by over 120 deaf writers, many of whom have gone on to write for us again.
+Since this site was launched in February 2012, we have published writing by over 400 deaf writers.

 We’re looking for articles that shine a light on deaf experience.